grantstrotter/schedulizer/README.md

 Leaders are stored once (in `leaders`) and referenced by `id` elsewhere — `days[].personIds`, `days[].groupIds`, and `groups[].personIds` are all just id lists, so editing a leader's phone/email/availability updates it everywhere they're referenced.
-`isLeader`, `minimumRequired`, and `preferences` exist for compatibility with the Distribute tool's data shape but aren't used by the Schedule tool itself — there's no participant concept here at all.
+A group's day is never stored directly here — it's derived from which day's `groupIds` array currently contains it. `isLeader`, `minimumRequired`, and `preferences` exist for compatibility with the Distribute tool's data shape but aren't used by the Schedule tool itself — there's no participant concept here at all.

 ## Usage — Distribute Participants (`distribute.html`)